 “Shredding Paper,” published last week by Cornell University Press, explores how Maine became to the paper industry what Detroit once was to the automobile industry, as well as how the industry fell from those heights.
 More than 32,000 paper makers and loggers worked in Maine at the industry’s peak in 1967.
 Today that number is less than 7,000, according to the Maine Department of Labor.
 In his book, Hillard argues that Wall Street greed drove that collapse.
 The argument has implications for today’s political and economic moment.

-“There’s an interest in this country in what happened to the good manufacturing jobs,” said Hillard in an interview Monday.
+“There’s an interest in this country in what happened to the good manufacturing jobs,” said Hillard in an interview.
 “People just blame low-wage factories in Mexico and China.”

 But the loss of those jobs and the turmoil that followed was not driven by globalization as much as “the Wall Street imperative to maximize short-term profit,” Hillard said.